TheBazingaProject/Bazinga-2021-2022/README.md

               - Added back the joystick control for the lift in Teleop

               - We now have 5 inch wheels on the robot

+Jan 15, 2022  - New Wheels = errors

+              - With the new wheels, strafing and just moving in autonomous in general is messed up

+              - Tried manually doing strafing, which worked

+              - A lot of friction by wheels on the ground and the plate on the robot